Long-Short Ensemble Network for Bipolar Manic-Euthymic State Recognition Based on Wrist-worn Sensors: Experiments and Results

 \subsection{Short and Short-Long Interval}

-Figure~\ref{fig:results}-B shows a bar graph comparing the best performing Long Interval method (Actigraphy with TSD-BCV using the QDA classifier) against the Short Network, Short-Long Network and their ensemble variants.
+Figure~\ref{fig:results}-B shows a bar graph comparing the best performing Long Interval method (Actigraphy with TSD-BCV using the Linear-SVM classifier) against the Short Network, Short-Long Network and their ensemble variants.

 Following~\cite{statistical_test_classification_demsar_updated}, a two-step statistical procedure using Friedman followed by Finner's post-hoc test was applied.
 First, Friedman's test ranks the algorithms against each other.
 Then, Finner's post-hoc test is applied (n=47), using the best ranked method as the control method.
 Finner's null hypothesis is that the mean of the results of the control method against the other methods is equal (compared in pairs).
-This work rejects the null hypothesis when $p<0.05$.
-Among the tested methods, the Short-Long Ensemble Networks obtained the highest average accuracy at 91.59\%$\pm$22.02\% and was the best ranked.
+The null hypothesis is rejected when $p<0.05$.
+Overall, the Short-Long Ensemble Networks obtained the highest average accuracy at 91.59\%$\pm$22.02\% and was the best ranked.
 Further, the difference between the Short-Long Ensemble Networks and the Actigraphy Long Interval, Short and Short-Long Network was statistically significant ($p=0.01754$, $p<0.00001$ and $p=0.00001$ respectively).
 No statistically significant difference was found between the Short Ensemble Networks and the Short-Long Ensemble Networks.
-Appendix-B provides all these results in a table format.
+Appendix-B details these results in a table format.